 Flathead National Forest lies just west of the continental divide and south of the Canadian border, right next to Glacier National Park.
 Kootenai National Forest, Lolo National Forest, and Helena-Lewis and Clark National Forest also surround Flathead.
 Visitors can check out one of three wilderness areas, such as the famous Bob Marshall Wilderness, for a rare glimpse at undeveloped areas with outstanding opportunities for solitude.
 The other two being Scapegoat Wilderness and Great Bear Wilderness.
-Many of the hikes in Flathead National Forest, describe below, are quite difficult but offer great views of the surrounding area!
+Many of the hikes in Flathead National Forest, described below, are quite difficult but offer great views of the surrounding area!
 Glacially sculpted mountain ranges dominate the landscape so be prepared for a workout.
-In addition to its hiking, the forest offers several other great recreational activities with far less of a crowd than you’ll get at Glacier National Park.
-Official Website.
+In addition to the best hikes in Flathead National Forest, there are several other great recreational activities with far less of a crowd than you’ll get at Glacier National Park.

 |Nearest Metro Area||Kalispell, MT|

 |Established||February 22, 1897|

 |Hiking Trails||2,249 miles|

 HEY YOU, reading this page!
 Help me, help you – we make a small commission every time an item or piece of gear is purchased after clicking on the links on our GEAR RECOMMENDATIONS page.
 If you are in need of some new BOOTS, a new TENT or SLEEPING BAG, TREK POLES, etc. please consider buying after clicking on one of the links on our site!
 At no additional cost to you, it helps us keep posting more great hiking recommendations for our readers!
 Happy Hiking!

 Trailhead Traveler’s Recommended Best Hikes in Flathead National Forest